DM872/dm872.github.io/_assignments/vrptw.md

 Q: What should I do in Task 6 and 7 if the optimal MP solution I achieved in Task 4 was not fractional.

-A: You should revise Task 5 becausedoing that right would allow you to discover that the optimal solution in Task 4 is fractional.
+A: You should revise Task 5 because the optimal solution to that task is fractional.

 Q: I am having trouble finding an efficient Cut Separation Problem for finding the most violated cuts of my LP solutions to the VRPTW